HVR88/Monochrome-Gaming-Logos/README.md

 ### Specifications

-**File Sizes**

-SVG files are 2 inches wide @ 300dpi and PNG files 600 pixels wide.
+**File Sizes:** SVG files are 2 inches wide @ 300dpi and PNG files 600 pixels wide.
 If you need larger PNG files, download the SVG and resize or increase the DPI, then export a new PNG.

 The files have all been passed through an optimizer to reduce their size and maintain compatibility with Pegasus Frontend.

-**Filenames**

-Filenames don't necessarily match those seen in existing collections/builds (like RetroPie), so you'll have to rename some or modify platform/playlist names in your theme or configuration files.

-Files are named in lowercase with words separated by an underscore.
+**Filenames:** Files are named in lowercase with words separated by an underscore.
 In the case of consoles and computers, names start with the manufacturer/brand name, followed by the product/model name, keeping everything grouped together.
 Example: *nintendo_gameboy_color.svg*.

 Playlist and category-type logos all start with the *playlist_* prefix.

 When there are alternative files for one logo, an additional suffix such as *_outline*, *_flat*, *_alt* or other variation is added to the base name.

+You'll may have to rename files or modify platform/playlist names in your theme or configuration files as filenames don't match those seen in existing collections/builds (like RetroPie).

 ### Background and a Special Request